A comparison of two leading Kubernetes platforms.

 OpenShift is a Platform-as-a-Service (PaaS) that has evolved into a Kubernetes distribution.
 It adds additional features, and relies heavily on Kubernetes operators to run.
 It attempts to provide a complete enterprise ready platform, that addresses all the requirements of enterprises with respect to software development and operations.
 Openshift is available on Amazon, Azure, and GCP as a managed service, or can be customer deployed and managed on those platforms, plus VMware and bare metal.
 It does not support ARM architectures.

-Sidero is a platform designed for Kubernetes, and delivers an opinionated, secure vanilla Kubernetes deployment.
+The Sidero platform – Talos Linux and optionally Omni or Sidero Metal – is a platform designed for Kubernetes, and delivers an opinionated, secure vanilla Kubernetes deployment.
 It allows complete control and flexibility in the choice of Kubernetes deployments, while ensuring a secure and reliable base and automating operational practices.
 It runs on all major cloud providers, Vmware, Hyper-V, bare metal, and ARM architectures, including single-board computers such as Raspberry Pi.

-The Sidero platform is built upon Talos Linux, which was designed from the start to be a secure, minimal platform for Kubernetes.
-Except for the Linux kernel, all OS components have been excluded, or rewritten just to support Kubernetes.
-All OS file systems are immutable, and all management is done via a gRPC API – there is no SSH, no console, no telnet, no package manager.
+The Sidero platform is built upon open-source Talos Linux, which was designed from the start to be a secure, minimal platform for Kubernetes.
+Except for the Linux kernel, all OS components have been eliminated where not necessary for Kubernetes, or rewritten just to support Kubernetes.
+All OS file systems are immutable, and all management is done via a gRPC API – there is no SSH, no telnet, no package manager.
 This means the attack surface is very small.
 All OS and Kubernetes configurations are set to secure defaults.
 Controllers exist to manage Kubernetes at the operating system level, meaning that even if Kubernetes itself is down or the cluster has not yet started, the OS will react to commands to resolve or diagnose Kubernetes issues.
 Updates are purely image based, and thus atomic and easy to control.
 Talos Linux is updated about every 2 months, always shipping with the latest stable Linux kernel and Kubernetes versions.

 A Talos Linux cluster only supports Talos Linux members, which allows the cluster to automate a variety of maintenance tasks, as Talos Linux presents APIs designed for such Kubernetes and OS operations.
 Things like creating consistent snapshots of etcd, or updating the cluster OS or Kubernetes version are simple Talos API commands.